 Why does calf strain occur?

-Calf strain among runners is extremely common, and often occurs as a result of over-exertion when running or from not warming up muscles properly before a run.
+Calf strain among runners is extremely common and often occurs as a result of over-exertion when running or from not warming up muscles properly before a run.
 In particular, starting to run too soon after an injury causes the most severe and lasting injuries.
-Knowing when it is safe to start running after calf strain, and how to build up to full power again helps you get your shoes back on as quickly and safely as possible.
+Knowing when it is safe to start running after a calf strain, and how to build up to full power again, should help you get your trainers back on as quickly and safely as possible.

 When can I start running again?

-Much as I’d love to be able to give a black and white answer to this, it really depends on the type and severity of your calf strain, and also on the amount of running that you do.
-This is why it is often best to speak to a medical professional, such as a physiotherapist, when you injure your calf, to help you to understand the severity of your injury.
-This will help you plan your return to running.
+As much as I’d love to be able to give a black and white answer to this, it really depends on the type and severity of your calf strain, and also on the amount of running that you do.
+This is why it is often best to speak to a medical professional, such as a physiotherapist, when you injure your calf.
+They will help you to understand the severity of your injury and help you plan your return to running.

 In very minor cases, such as when the muscle is slightly inflamed but no muscle fibres have been torn, resting for a few days and applying heat treatments should be enough to ensure that you do not worsen the strain.
 Only return to running when you feel no pain or twinges in the muscle, and rather than trying to run the same distances you were running before the injury, break in gently, running a shorter distance at a slower pace.

 More severe cases of muscle strain will require more care and attention.
 It can take 4-12 weeks before you are fit to run again.
 As with minor strains, you should only begin to run once your leg is completely pain free.
 This may take some time, but it is important to allow your leg to heal fully before starting to run, otherwise you will exacerbate the injury and delay recovery.
 With severe injuries, it is sometimes best to accept the guidance of a physiotherapist to ensure a safe return to running.